Philippine anti-trust agency starts review of Grab-Uber deal

-MANILA (Reuters) - The Philippines’ anti-trust agency on Tuesday started a review of Uber Technologies Inc’s [UBER.UL] proposed sale of its money-losing Southeast Asian business to ride-hailing rival Grab, saying the deal could hurt competition.
+MANILA (Reuters) - The Philippines’ anti-trust agency on Tuesday started a review of Uber Technologies Inc’s proposed sale of its money-losing Southeast Asian business to ride-hailing rival Grab, saying the deal could hurt competition.

 Uber and Grab announced the deal a week ago, marking the U.S. company’s second retreat from an Asian market.
 It earlier sold off its operations in China.